nikhilgupta221b/ML-PLACEMENT-PREP/README.md

   - Can cause vanishing gradient problem as gradients get very small for large positive or negative inputs.
   - Outputs are not zero-centered, which can slow down convergence.

+Zero-centered outputs refer to a scenario where the outputs of a function, model, or system are distributed around a mean of zero.
+This concept is often used in the context of machine learning, signal processing, and data normalization.

+Why Zero-Centered Outputs Matter
+Improved Training Stability: In machine learning, particularly in neural networks, having inputs and outputs centered around zero can improve the stability and speed of training.
+It helps in avoiding issues where gradients can vanish or explode during backpropagation, making the learning process more efficient.

+Better Weight Updates: When outputs are zero-centered, weight updates during training (like in gradient descent) tend to be more balanced.
+This means that the weights are adjusted more symmetrically, which can lead to a faster convergence to the optimal solution.

+Symmetry in Activation Functions: Many activation functions (like the hyperbolic tangent tanh
+⁡
+tanh or certain variations of ReLU) are symmetric around zero.
+Zero-centered inputs help maintain this symmetry, ensuring that the activations are also centered around zero, which is desirable for balanced and effective learning.

 ## 2. Tanh (Hyperbolic Tangent) Activation Function

 The tanh function maps any input to a value between -1 and 1.
 It’s defined as: